mutaimwiti/rbactl/examples/mongo/README.md

 #### Middleware

 When a request is received the aim is to invoke a controller method to process it.
 Before the controller method is hit we have middleware to perform checks.
-The key ones are:
+Breaking down middleware:

 1. `init` - sets `req.context` to an empty object. req.context is used to add our custom request values to avoid polluting or accidentally overriding important `req` object values.